Iowa Sales Tax Rates: Marion County

 Marion County, Iowa has a maximum sales tax rate of 7% and an approximate population of 25,547.

-Sales tax rates in Marion County are determined by nine different tax jurisdictions, Warren County, Marion County, Pella, Bussey, Harvey, Hamilton, Knoxville, Pleasantville and Melcher-Dallas.
+Sales tax rates in Marion County are determined by eleven different tax jurisdictions, Swan, Jasper, Pella, Mahaska, Bussey, Harvey, Marion, Hamilton, Knoxville, Pleasantville and Melcher-Dallas.